ncatlab/nlab-content/pages/3/9/9/1/1993/content.md

 Under the correspondence between [[crossed module]]s and [[internal category|categories internal]] to [[Grp]], butterflies are precisely the saturated [[anafunctor|anafunctors]] internal to $Grp$, using the [[Grothendieck pretopology]] of surjective homomorphisms.

-In fact under the same correpondence, butterflies correspond to locally representable [[profunctor|profunctors]], while split butterflies give representable profunctors.
+In fact under the same correspondence, butterflies correspond to locally representable [[profunctor|profunctors]], while split butterflies give representable profunctors.
 This extends to the intrinsic setting, where the base category is semi-abelian (see references below).